techlib/celus/docs/admin.rst

 Short name
-    the value as it appears in the source files - that is in COUNTER report or as column headers in the tables that you upload to Celus.
+    the value as it appears in the source files - that is in COUNTER report or as column headers in the tables that you upload to CELUS.

 Name
     localized name of the dimension as it appears to the user.